codacy/chart/docs/configuration/monitoring.md

 Crow displays information about the projects that are pending analysis and the jobs currently running on Codacy.

-The Crow tool is installed alongside Codacy when the Helm chart is deployed to the cluster and is configured as follows by default:
+The Crow tool is installed alongside Codacy when the Helm chart is deployed to the cluster.
+By default, Crow is configured as follows:

--   Crow is available on the `/monitoring` path of your Codacy installation URL, such as `http://codacy.company.org/monitoring`
+-   Crow will be available on the `/monitoring` path of your Codacy installation URL, such as `http://codacy.company.org/monitoring`
 -   The default credentials to access Crow are:

     ```yaml